npolshakova/kgateway-community/GOVERNANCE.md

 While most business in kgateway is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
 The following rules govern our voting process, unless otherwise stated for a specific purpose.

-* A vote begins when someone adds a PR comment containing the `/vote` command.
+* A vote begins when someone adds a GitHub issue comment or PR comment containing the `/vote` command.
-* A simple majority of eligible votes decides the vote outcome.
-* A vote is cast when a project maintainer emotes thumbs-up or thumbs-down (👍 or 👎) on the specific "vote" created by the git-vote bot on the GitHub PR, referring to the most recent commit at the time the vote is created.
-If there is any further commit to the PR, a new vote must be created.
+* A vote is cast when a user emotes thumbs-up (👍) or thumbs-down (👎) on the specific "vote" created by the git-vote bot on the GitHub issue/PR.
+* A simple majority of eligible votes (as defined by the `@kgateway-dev/eligible-voters` team in GitHub) decides the vote outcome.
 * No single company should have more than six eligible voters.
 It is the responsibility of each company to determine which affiliated maintainers are the eligible voters.
 * Voting must be open for at least one week or until the required threshold is met, whichever is sooner.
+* Only votes by eligible voters will count towards the final tally, but everyone is welcome to cast a non-binding vote to show their support.
+* If the vote is done within a PR, then the vote refers to the most recent commit at the time the vote is created.
+If there is any further commit to the PR, a new vote must be created.

 ## Changes to governance